Common-Golfing-Runtime/common-golfing-runtime/docs/binary.md

 For simplicity, all mentions of `int` and `string` in this file are specified to be [MessagePack](https://msgpack.org) types.
 The binary specification for each MessagePack type can be found [here](https://github.com/msgpack/msgpack/blob/master/spec.md).
 An array of a type is specified by a `[]` suffix.
 An optional value is specified by a `?` suffix.

 ## The File Specification

+The file always starts with the magic number `0xDEADC0DE`.

 ```
 symbol_table_length: int
 symbol_table: string[]